anishsharma21/Go-web-dev/practice_projects/postgres_newdeploy_project/README.md

 ## Local Development

-Simply run `docker compose up --watch` and each time you make a change to your code, the backend will rebuild.
+Run `docker compose up -d` to start the local database, and then run `air`.
+If you don't have `air` installed locally, run `go install github.com/air-verse/air@latest`.